Facilitator-Cards/facilitator-cards/content/contact.md

 +++
 date = 2020-02-12T06:00:00Z
-description = "Say \"Hi!\" to the Facilitator Cards Developers, Meg Bolger & Sam Killermann" priority = 5 title = "Contact"
+description = "Say \"Hi!\" to Meg Bolger & the Facilitator Cards Team" priority = 5 title = "Contact"

 +++
 You're looking for a way to reach us?
 Well, consider us flattered.
-The email address below will go to both Meg & Sam (the developers of Facilitator Cards).
+The email address below will go to both Meg & the team.
 You can also find us on the socials.

 <strong class="theme-font medium"><a href="mailto:hello@facilitator.cards" target="_blank" rel="noopener noreferrer">hello@facilitator.cards</a></strong>